acailic/acailic.github.io/_notes/staff/staff-engineer.md

 # Staff Engineer
 ## Overview
+- Staff engineer archetypes are recurring patterns of roles and responsibilities that Staff-plus engineers fulfill in different companies.
+They are Tech Lead, Architect, Solver, and Right Hand.
+- Choose an archetype that suits you based on the kind of work that energizes you, the impact you want to have, and the availability of the role in your company.
+You can also try different archetypes over your career to find your best fit.
+- Understand the expectations and trade-offs of each archetype.
+For example, Tech Leads and Architects tend to work on long-term projects with a stable team, while Solvers and Right Hands tend to work on short-term problems with a variety of stakeholders.
+- Learn from the stories of other Staff-plus engineers who have shared their experiences of reaching and operating in different archetypes.
+You can find some of these stories in this document and on staffeng.com.
+- Be flexible and adaptable as the needs of your company and your team may change over time.
+You may have to switch archetypes or combine aspects of different ones depending on the situation.
+Be open to feedback and learning opportunities to grow as a technical leader.
 ## Operating at Staff
 - Work on what matters: Avoid low-impact and easy tasks, and focus on the high-impact and hard ones.
 Align your work with the company’s goals and priorities, and communicate your impact clearly and frequently.
 - Writing engineering strategy: Write clear and concise documents that articulate the problem, the solution, and the rationale behind your technical decisions.
 Use a structure like SCQA (Situation, Complication, Question, Answer) to guide your readers through your logic.